SilviaWa/sequencing-pipeline/docs/Sequencing Pipeline protocol.md

 	)
 ```

-###Some key features:
+**Some key features:**

 - Species needs to be listed by the name of the files the sequences will be mapped to (with Ensembl we would use "mouse".
-Oracle is grch38-human & grcm39-mouse currently).
+Oracle is `grch38-human` & `grcm39-mouse` currently).
 Check the directory name.
 The location will be listed in the `config.sh`.

-- The sample list needs to list all the files with a space at the end before the '\'.
+- The sample list needs to list all the files with a space at the end before the `\`.
 The backlash allow the next line to be read as if a single space was there.
-There cannot be a space after the '\'.
+There cannot be a space after the `\`.
 - The list will be used with many of the following programs so having this correct will save a lot of time.